nftstorage/nft.storage/packages/website/pages/docs/how-to/retrieve.md

 Running `ipfs get <cid>` (replacing `<cid>` with the CID for your content) will download a copy of the referenced data to your local computer.

 You can also include a **path** after the CID, just as you can with IPFS URLs.
-So for example, `ipfs get bafybeigvgzoolc3drupxhlevdp2ugqcrbcsqfmcek2zxiw5wctk3xjpjwy/amazing.gif` will download the file `amazing.gif`.
+So for example, <code class="overflow-wrap-breakword">ipfs get bafybeigvgzoolc3drupxhlevdp2ugqcrbcsqfmcek2zxiw5wctk3xjpjwy/amazing.gif</code> will download the file `amazing.gif`.

 While `ipfs get` is great for viewing your files, you can also add them to your local IPFS "repository", so that other users on the IPFS network can fetch the data directly from your computer.
 To do so, use the `ipfs pin add` command to tell your local IPFS node to fetch and "pin" the content: